rat-atouille/Academics/README.md

 ## CS 3305 -  Operating Systems
 This course covers the basics of operating system design and implementation, including introductory concepts, process management, communication, scheduling, memory, and file systems.

+## CS 3319: DATABASE
+This course introduces student to database management systems.
+The course discusses how to design a database for a real application.
+Design of good relational tables is followed by the use of these tables.
+The standard SQL data manipulation language will be used.
+Following the logical design phase, we discuss issues of physical storage structures and indexes.
+Finally, issues of backup and recovery, concurrency control and data distribution will be introduced.
+(Copied from syllabus)

+## CS 4442: Artificial Intelligence
+A broad range of areas falls into the field of Artificial Intelligence.
+In this course we give a brief introduction to two very active areas of Artificial Intelligence: machine learning and deep learning with applications in computer vision and/or natural language processing.
+The programming assignments will be done in Python/Matlab.
+During this course we will study both algorithmic perspectives of artificial intelligence and their practical applications.
+(Copied from syllabus)